NikhilPeri/oec-2018/app/views/home/_docs.html.md

 stock_identifier
 :  A three letter code to identify a stock (ex.
 AAPL)
 ```
-This will cost $3 and will return the current stock price in cents, along with
+This will return the current stock price in cents, along with
-the last 10 prices of the stock in cents
+the last historical prices of the stock in cents sorted from oldest
+to newest (ie. the last price in the list is the most recent)

 _Example Response_